 01 of 04

-Depending on your definition of the "average cat", the length of time that average cats live may vary.
+Depending on your definition of the "average cat," the length of time that average cats live may vary.
 However, with optimal health and good genes, a well-nourished and well-exercised indoor-only cat will typically live longer than indoor-outdoor cats.
 With that said, indoor-outdoor cats usually live a lot longer than strays and ferals.
 While this is simply the average, there are always exceptions to every rule.

 02 of 04

 You may be wondering how exactly a cat's approximate age is determined.
 Perhaps you have taken in a stray cat that you have been feeding for several weeks, and are curious how old the cat is and what to look for.
 While looking at a cat's teeth is often a good indicator, it is not a foolproof method.
 For that reason, veterinarians prefer to examine the whole cat.
 Veterinarians typically check multiple feline organs as well as the teeth to determine the age of a cat.
-Learn more about other cats' organs which help to indicate the true physical age of cats.

 03 of 04

 You will be able to understand your cat's development more easily if you have a general idea of his age in human years.
-This method and the accompanying age chart below will point you in the right direction.

 Keep in mind that variable factors, such as heredity, diet, environment, and physical/medical care may affect your cat's comparative age to that of a human.
 Although you might not have any control over the cat's heredity, you do have options for controlling the other factors which control your cat's aging process.